Vermintide-Mod-Framework/Vermintide-Mod-Builder/README.md

 `--use-fallback` - uses fallback paths instead of looking them up in the registry.
 Can speed up building/uploading.
 `--cwd` - forces all non-absolute paths to be relative to the current working directory.
 See **[relative paths clarification](#relative-paths-clarification)**.

-Run without command to see a list of commands with parameters.
+Run without command to see the version number and a list of commands with parameters.

 #### Create a mod from template: